What is the force on a magnetic dipole?

-In fact, the lack of conservation of purely mechanical momentum is what is responsible for the production of electromagnetic momentum.
+In fact, the lack of conservation of purely mechanical momentum is what is responsible for the production of the electromagnetic momentum.
 This point is emphasized in the introduction to \cite{jfajp}, and it is also how the concept of electromagnetic momentum is generally introduced in textbooks.

-The discussion in the previous paragraph shows that if Eq.~(\ref{f2}) were used for the force on a magnetic dipole, then electromagnetic momentum would not be produced when the current builds up from zero to its final value in the presence of a point charge.
-Yet, it is generally agreed\cite{g,jfajp} that the combination of a magnetic dipole and point charge does have electromagnetic momentum given by

-This result can be derived\footnote{See, for instance, the derivation in section III of \cite{jfajp}.} from the usual textbook form of electromagnetic momentum give by

-which depends only on the fields and not the form of the force on a magnetic dipole.
 It is the change in this electromagnetic momentum that balances the force on the point charge to preserve conservation of momentum.
 Shockley and James calculated the rate of change of the momentum due to the combined electromagnetic fields of a point charge and rotating charged discs, but this does not correspond to a force on the discs.